PrairieLearn/PrairieLearn/docs/assessment.md

 You can select a set from the list of [standardized assessment sets](course.md#standardized-assessment-sets) or create your [own](course.md#adding-your-own-assessment-sets).

-## Assessment units
+## Assessment modules

-Instructors may optionally group their assessments by course units, corresponding to course topics or individual parts of the course.
-This allows students to see all assessments corresponding to a particular unit, which can help them plan their study and practice habits.
+Instructors may optionally group their assessments by course modules, corresponding to course topics, sections or chapters of the course.
+This allows students to see all assessments corresponding to a particular module together, which can be useful for courses that use many different types of assessment sets (e.g, homework, exams, practice exams, worksheets, etc).

-By default, every assessment is assigned to the "Default" unit.
-Instructors may assign an assessment to a specific unit by setting its `unit` property.
+By default, every assessment is assigned to the "Default" module.
+Instructors may assign an assessment to a specific module by setting its `module` property.

-For more information about assessment units, see [Course configuration](course.md#assessment-units).
+For more information about assessment modules, see [Course configuration](course.md#assessment-modules).

 ## Assessment types